-In the last six years, over 14,000 chimpanzees have been lost to the illegal wildlife trade.
+In the last six years, chimpanzee populations have altered drastically, with over 14,000 lost to the illegal wildlife trade.
 With one chimpanzee being poached every four hours to satisfy consumer demand.

-Adopt a chimpanzee today, and help David Shepherd Wildlife Foundation (DSWF) as we:
+Adopt a chimpanzee today, and help our trained professionals at David Shepherd Wildlife Foundation (DSWF) as we:

 - Fight for an end to the illegal wildlife trade and reduce the demand for chimpanzees as pets.